abarrasaad/odin-recipes/README.md

 # odin-recipes
-In this project i will practice what i learned about html in odin project.
+In this project i will practice what i learned about html and CSS in odin project.